 “I was surprised the Company would pay for such a luxurious hotel.
 Why did you need to deceive me.”

 “Oh, I think you’re sorta rich and wouldn’t want to hang out with us.
 I do like that you came over here.
 I know you’re having a good time, even if you didn’t hit it off with Alicia.”

 “She’s alright.
 I just feel out of my element.”

 “I want out of my element,” Pete jokes.

 It’s cool.
 After leaving the Fountainbleu, Dickie drives Pete right to his hotel, once Pete agrees not to moon the beach.
 We all get out after Dickie beaches the Whaler.
 I suggest we hang out on the pool deck where we can keep an eye on the boat.
 A whole new crowd is hanging out.
 It’s like seeing my recent past as a bunch of Puerto Rican kids are dancing to Salsa and pushing each other into the pool.
 No white boys with them, though.
 We have to split.
 I promise Pete that I’ll call the next morning.
 Dickie drive the boat slowly back to the mainland.
 We cruise Viscaya Castle, which impresses me about the advantages of being rich.
 We take a tour of the Gables’ canals.
 All the mansions make his house seem small by comparison.

 “Did I put you on the spot too much with all the New Yorkers?”
 I ask.

 “A little bit.
 I know you think I’m a rich snob compared to your friends, but it’s different over here.
-I’ve never spent so much time in Miami Beach.
+I’ve never spent so much time at the Beach.
 Most people stay in their own neighborhood.”

 “That’s what Pete says about New Yorkers, except their neighborhoods aren’t so nice.”